 Dancey, Logan, Kjersten R. Nelson, and Eve M. Ringsmuth.
-N.d.
+2020.
 It’s Not Personal: Politics and Policy in Lower Court Confirmation Hearings.
-Book manuscript.
-Under contract with University of Michigan Press.
+Ann Arbor: University of Michigan Press.

 Dancey, Logan, Kjersten R. Nelson, Eve M. Ringsmuth, and Emma Solomon.
 “Invoking Precedent: The Discussion of Supreme Court Decisions at Circuit Court Confirmation Hearings.”
 Accepted for publication at American Politics Research.